 If you have a problem or issue with any aspect of the performance, accuracy or documentation in our library please file an issue with the relevant Component GitHub site.

-GitHub Components: Our library is made up of components that are partitioned into GitHub repositories.
+Our library is made up of components that are partitioned into GitHub repositories.
 If you have a specific issue or bug report that impacts only one of these components please open an issue on the respective component.
 If you are a developer and wish to submit a PR, please choose the appropriate repository.
+But most important, please contact us on firstname.lastname@example.org

 Proposed changes to the code or documentation are usually done through GitHub Pull Requests (PRs).

 We welcome anyone who is eager to continue to contribute to the DataSketches mission of providing open source, production quality sketch algorithms and become part of our team.
-Please send us a message on dev where we can give you some guidance.
+Please send us a message on email@example.com where we can give you some guidance.
 After you have made some successful contributions, the current committers will discuss your candidacy for becoming a committer.
-You can also review the Apache policies on becoming a committer.
+You can also review the Apache policies on becoming a committer as well as our New Committer Process for selecting and inviting a committer to join our project.

 The Project Management Committee (PMC) is responsible for the administrative aspects of the DataSketches project.